 With investors watching global stock markets bounce up and dowwn, many missed two really important profit generating events over the last two years.
 The price of silver dipped below $14 an ounce as did shares of the iShares Silver ETF (SLV).
 The second event is that the silver gold ratio hit 80, compared to a ratio of 230 only two years before.

 In September 2015, I prepared a special report “Silver Dip 2015” about a silver speculation, leveraged with a British pound loan, that could increase the returns in a safe portfolio by as much as eight times.
 The tactics described in that report generated 62.48% profit in just nine months.

-I have prepared a new special report “Silver Dip 2019” about a leveraged speculation that can increase the returns in a safe portfolio by as much as eight times.
+I have prepared an updated “Silver Dip” report about a leveraged speculations that can increase the returns in a safe portfolio by as much as eight times.

 Time is your friend when you use a good value strategy.
 The longer you can hold onto a well balanced good value portfolio, the better the odds of outstanding success.

 A 45 year portfolio study shows that holding a diversified good value portfolio (based on a good value strategy) for 13 month’s time, increases the probability of out performance to 70%.
 However those who can hold the portfolio for five years gain a 88% probability of beating the bellwether in the market and after ten years the probability increases to 97.5%.